zigliad/react-night-light/README.md

 -   **Real-time Customization** - Modify parameters like wire color, pull distance and length
 -   **Live Code Examples** - See the exact code needed to implement your customized version
 -   **Responsive Design** - Works on both desktop and mobile devices
+-   **Mobile-Friendly** - Smart touch handling prevents page scrolling only when interacting with the handle

 To run the demo locally: